Radeon RX 7600 vs GeForce RTX 5090

 The Bottom Line

 At $259.99, the Radeon RX 7600 is the most affordable option.
-It takes the lead in tdp and memory bandwidth.
-Tagged as Budget Pick.
+It takes the lead in tdp and boost clock.
+Tagged as Best Benchmark Value and Most Efficient.

 Strengths